 Christmas is pretty similar, except there tends to be more cookies than anything else.
 A lot of these holiday get-togethers are often focused around a meal, but generally have small snacks before and even after the meal.
 This can be problematic even with foods that aren’t as sugary because food particles left on and around your teeth can attract bacteria that grow plaque.

 New Year’s Eve is soon after, and while this is less food-focused, it tends to be more alcohol-focused.
 As previously mentioned, alcohol is not good for your teeth, but people are still going to drink it, especially on holidays.
 If you want to minimize the damage to your teeth, choose a dry wine or champagne because these tend to have the lowest sugar content.

 Do Not Ignore Sensitive Teeth

 Even if your sensitivity goes away for a while, it does not mean it’s ok to ignore.
-You should schedule an appointment with your dentist as soon as possible.
-You should never ignore any dental (or other medical) problem because it will happen again and maybe even worse next time.
+You should schedule an appointment with our dentists as soon as possible.
+It’s never wise to ignore any dental (or other medical) problem because it can worsen beyond easy treatment.

 Most often, tooth sensitivity isn’t the problem, but a symptom of the problem.
 One of the first signs of gum disease is often teeth sensitivity.
 Maybe you’re grinding your teeth at night and your teeth feel sensitive during the day due to a lack of enamel and exposure to the cold winter air.